secnot/rectpack/README.md

     * PackingBin.BFF: (Bin First Fit) Pack rectangle into the first bin it fits (without closing)
     * PackingBin.BBF: (Bin Best Fit) Pack rectangle into the bin that gives best fitness.
     * PackingBin.Global:  For each bin pack the rectangle with the best fitness.
-  * pack_algo: One of the supported packing algorithms (see supported list below)
+  * pack_algo: One of the supported packing algorithms (see list below)
   * sort_algo: Sort method used for
     * SORT_NONE: Rectangles left unsorted.
     * SORT_AREA: Sort by descending area.